 - Social psychologists tend to see everything in terms of people’s social environment.

-Each of these schools of thought emphasises the importance of one factor.
-Stepping back to see the bigger picture, though, it is clear that each is, in itself, a very limited perspective.
-Each provides a piece of the jigsaw.
+It is clear that each in itself offers only a very limited perspective.
+Each provides a piece of the jigsaw but ignores the bigger picture.
 And none of them accepts the remotest possibility of fee will.
 Indeed, in each of these theories, free will is just a grand illusion.

 The turning point came when he read an essay on human freedom.
 He suddenly understood that believing or not believing in our innate freedom is — paradoxically — a choice we can make.
 To believe in free will, he realised, is itself an act of free will, and he declared: